We adopt the following approach to help ensure thorough implementation-

 - Undertaking detailed planning of activities in co-ordination with various work streams.

-- Tracking the progress of various work streams.Identifying key milestones, dependencies and helping ensure smooth execution.
-Identifying issues during execution and suggesting mitigation plans.
-Helping ensure effective
+- Tracking the progress of various work streams identifying key milestones, dependencies and helping ensure smooth execution, identifying issues during execution and suggesting mitigation plans, helping ensure effective communication/co-ordination among stakeholders

-- Support in terms of developing training materials and training the trainers.
+- Extending support in terms of developing training materials and training the trainers.

 5.7 Customised training